appledavevc/GP-App/README.md

 - **Community Engagement**: Connect with fellow photography enthusiasts in our thriving community.
 Share your own work, gain inspiration, and participate in meaningful discussions.

-- **The Vault: Discover photographs that haven't been released and will remain available in The Vault only.
+- **The Vault**: Discover photographs that haven't been released and will remain available in The Vault only.

 - **Event Updates**: Stay informed about upcoming photography exhibitions, workshops, and events happening in Ghent.
 Never miss an opportunity to expand your skills and explore new artistic horizons.